-The refunding of dividends tax by a regulated intermediary can come from one source only.
+The refunding of dividends tax by a regulated intermediary under s 64M can come from one source only.
 This source is the withholding of dividends tax from future dividends paid by the regulated intermediary that are paid by any company to the regulated intermediary.

-There is no right of recovery of dividends tax from the Commissioner for dividends tax withheld by a regulated intermediary.
+There is no right of recovery of dividends tax from the Commissioner for dividends tax withheld by a regulated intermediary under s 64M.